The Burchell test

 Why is the case so important?

-Essentially, this test considers the assessment of reasonableness of an employer’s actions when dismissing an employee for alleged misconduct to three questions:
+Essentially, the test considers the reasonableness of an employer’s actions when dismissing an employee for alleged misconduct.
+It does so by looking at three questions:

-1. Whether the employer reasonably believed that the employee was guilty of misconduct.
+1. Did the employer genuinely believe that the employee was guilty of misconduct?

-2. Whether the employer had reasonable grounds on which to base that belief.
+2. Did the employer have reasonable grounds on which to base that belief?

-3. Whether it had arrived at that decision after conducting a reasonable investigation.
+3. Was that belief formed after conducting a reasonable investigation?

 It is important to note that the test does not require the employee to have been guilty of misconduct.
-Even if an employee is able to prove their innocence at a later stage, their employer may still be considered reasonable in dismissing them.
+Even if an employee is able to prove their innocence at a later stage, their employer may still be considered reasonable in dismissing them if they pass the test outlined above.

 Facts of the case

-The case was heard by the Employment Tribunal in December 1977 and by the Employment Appeal Tribunal (EAT) in July 1978.
+The case was heard by the Industrial Tribunal (the former name of the Employment Tribunal) in December 1977, and by the Employment Appeal Tribunal (EAT) in July 1978.

-The most important extract of what was said by the Judges in the appeal is as set out below:
+The most important extract of the EAT’s decision is set out below:

-“What the tribunal has to decide every time is, broadly expressed, whether the employer who discharged the employee on the grounds of the misconduct in question (usually, though not necessarily, dishonest conduct) entertained a reasonable suspicion amounting to a belief in the guilt of the employee of that misconduct at that time.
+“What the tribunal have to decide every time is, broadly expressed, whether the employer who discharged the employee on the ground of the misconduct in question (usually, though not necessarily, dishonest conduct) entertained a reasonable suspicion amounting to a belief in the guilt of the employee of that misconduct at that time.
 That is really stating shortly and compendiously what is in fact more than one element.
-First of all,..the fact of that belief; that the employer did believe it.
+First of all, there must be established by the employer the fact of that belief; that the employer did believe it.
 Secondly, that the employer had in his mind reasonable grounds upon which to sustain that belief.
-And thirdly, we think, that the employer, at the stage at which he formed that belief on those grounds, at any rate at the final stage at which he formed that belief on those grounds, had carried out as much investigation in the matter as was reasonable in all the circumstances of the case.
+And thirdly, we think, that the employer, […] at the final stage at which he formed that belief on those grounds, had carried out as much investigation into the matter as was reasonable in all the circumstances of the case.

-Although the statement is lengthy and may be difficult to understand, it may essentially be broken down only to the three questions/points as set out above in the section titled “What is the Burchell test”.
+Although the statement is lengthy and may be difficult to understand, it is essentially the basis of the Burchell test as set out earlier in this article.

 Conclusions